hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Composers are not always here to blame,
 >
-> The fault's oft' dancers, (say it to their shame)
+> The fault's oft dancers, (say it to their shame)
 >
-> For when that something new should he propos'd,
+> For when that something new should he proposed,
 >
-> From fear or ignorance the thing's oppos'd;
+> From fear or ignorance the thing's opposed;
 >
 > And if attempted, those stand up to try,
 >